Digital contact tracing: Ephemeral IDs

 Ephemeral IDs, also known as EphIDs, Temporary IDs or Rolling Proximity IDs, are the tokens exchanged by clients during an encounter to uniquely identify themselves.
 These IDs regularly change, generally ever 20 minutes, and are not constituted by plain text personally identifiable information.
 The variable nature of a client's identifier is needed for the prevention of tracking by malicious third parties who, by observing static identifiers over a large geographical area over time, could track users and deduce their identity.
 Because EphIDs are not static, there is theoretically no way a third party could track a client for a period longer than the lifetime of the EphID.
 There may, however, still be incidental leakage of static identifiers, such as was the case on the BlueTrace apps TraceTogether and COVIDSafe before they were patched.

 Generally, there are two ways of generating Ephemeral IDs.
 Centralized protocols such as BlueTrace issue Temporary IDs from the central reporting server, where they are generated by encrypting a static User ID with a secret key only known to the health authority.
 Alternatively, anonymous decentralized protocols such as TCN and DP-3T have the clients deterministically generate the IDs from a secret key only known to the client.
 This secret key is later revealed and used by clients to determine contact with an infected patient.

 List of protocols

 Issues and controversies

-During the currently unfolding COVID-19 pandemic, reactions to digital contact tracing applications worldwide have been drastic and often polarized, especially in European countries.
+During the unfolding COVID-19 pandemic, reactions to digital contact tracing applications worldwide have at times been drastic and often polarized.

-Despite holding the promise to drastically reduce contagion and allow for a relaxation of social distancing measures, digital contact tracing applications have been criticized by academia and publics alike.
-The two main issues brought up concern the technical efficacy of such systems and their ethical implications, in particular regarding privacy, freedoms and democracy.
+Despite holding the promise to drastically reduce contagion and allow for a relaxation of social distancing measures, digital contact tracing applications have been criticized by academia and the public alike.
+The main issues concern the technical efficacy of such systems and their ethical implications, in particular regarding privacy, freedoms and democracy.